ApricotPress/apricot/README.md

 As of writing this nothing of this is supported as I am getting started, but let's see where it would take me

+# Etymology
+Apricot is a good fruit to make jam and put it into jar

 # Dependencies
 Project is development with .NET 9 and C# 13